 - Recycling and other ways of reducing waste

 Central England Co-operative has demonstrated its commitment to fair treatment of suppliers by signing up to the Prompt Payment Code.
 We encourage our suppliers to adopt the principles of this code throughout their own supply chains.
 Read more about the Prompt Payment Code by clicking here.

 How to get Paid

 To expedite processing and payment, suppliers are requested to provide invoices which include the following information:

-- CEC purchase order number or purchase requisition number (where provided)
+- CEC purchase order number or purchase requisition number (where appropriate)